9.01.2015

 An introspection on the last seven years reveals a tumultuous period in my life.

-I dream that one day I might be able to uproot the torn pages, and just let them drift into the abyss of oblivion.
+I dream that one day, I will uproot the torn pages of my past, let them drift into the abyss, and leave them there—forgotten, where they belong.

 3.21.2015